ZeusXpresss/Neuro-Speak/README.md

 > [!TIP]
 > You can change hotkeys in the options menu.
 The hotkeys for scan mode are under development.
 They work, you just cant change the hotkeys for scan mode just yet.

   Alternatively, if you are playing a game or reading a book that does not have copyable text, you can click the Scan button.
 Hit select screen area, drag a selection on your primary monitor.
-[If your game is on another monitor, you will need to change that monitor to be primary using the windows display settings]  After dragging a selection, press "Click and Scan".
+[If your game is on another monitor, you will need to change that monitor to be primary using the windows display settings]  After dragging a selection, press "Trigger Scan".
+This will scan your region for WHITE text, then sends it to TTS to read.

+If something does not work in the scan page, press the capture screenshot button.
+This will create a png file in the TTS directory, this image shows you what the scanner saw.
+Keep in mind that the Scanner only sees white text (ie. #ffffff).

+If you are using this program for Renpy games.
+Be sure to check the "Renpy Mode" in the TTS GUI, this essentially pre-processes text so the TTS speech is cleaner.
+Example: It clears out line breaks so the TTS does not pause when a line break happens.
+Instead it merges to 2 lines and creates a space, so the 2 lines are one sentence allowing TTS to say the line with no pauses.